-There’s some fantastic memories for people that center around the classic venue of the drive-in theater.
+There are some fantastic memories for people that center around the classic venue of the drive-in theater.
 Whether it’s sitting with your sweetheart clinging to you as you watch the latest horror flick rolling on the giant silver screen, or laughing with your family in the back of your pickup truck at the most recent family comedy, there is something amazing about the Drive-In.
-Drive-In Movie Day celebrates this age old tradition, and helps to bring awareness to the fact that there are still dozens of these facilities open and operating all over the U.S.
+Drive-In Movie Day celebrates this age-old tradition and helps to bring awareness to the fact that there are still dozens of these facilities open and operating all over the U.S.

 History of Drive-In Movie Day

 This history of Drive-In Movie Day is literally the history of the Drive-In theater, and how it was born out of one son’s love for his mother.
 In 1933 Richard Hollingshead noticed a recurring problem with theaters, his mother simply was unable to find a comfortable way to sit in the seats provided by the theaters, but loved the cinema.
 He started trying to come up with a solution, but reinventing the theater seat just didn’t seem a viable solution.

 They were already designed to provide the maximum amount of comfort possible while still packing in as many people as possible.
 With some time and a lot of experimentation, Richard slowly starting find the best combination of elements for an outdoor movie viewing experience.